 The Foundation makes certain investments to further its charitable purpose.
 Those investments include loans, equities, real assets, investment in private equity and venture capital funds, and other investments.
 Investments are made with an objective of achieving a social impact or otherwise advancing the Foundation's charitable purpose in addition to earning an investment return.
-Mission-related investments are recorded at fair value and are included within investments on the consolidated statement of financial position.
-As of December 31, 2021 and 2020, the fair value of mission-related investments, as included within the consolidated statements of financial position, totaled \$255.3 million and \$100.6 million, respectively.
+Mission-related investments are recorded at fair value and are included within investments on the statement of financial position.
+As of December 31, 2022 and 2021, the fair value of mission-related investments, as included within the accompanying statements of financial position, totaled \$306.2 million and \$255.3 million, respectively.